1Password/scim-examples/beta/docker/README.md

 - `OP_REDIS_URL`: You can specify a `redis://` or `rediss://` (for TLS) URL here to point towards a different Redis host.
 You can then remove the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
 Redis is still required for the SCIM bridge to function.

-As of SCIM bridge `v2.8.5`, additional Redis configuration options are available. `OP_REDIS_URL` must be unset for any of these environment variables to be read.
+As of 1Password SCIM Bridge `v2.8.5`, additional Redis configuration options are available. `OP_REDIS_URL` must be unset for any of these environment variables to be read.
 These environment variables may be especially helpful if you need support for URL-unfriendly characters in your Redis credentials.
 These can be set in [`compose.template.yaml`](./compose.template.yaml) at `services.scim.environment`.

 > **Note**
 > `OP_REDIS_URL` must be unset, otherwise the following environment variables will be ignored.